ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Headless.md

 EBA currently supports the following events:

 - `message` -- event providing user's with EBA's response to a question.
-This may be either a primitive textual response or else an object containing the fields `{data, name, text}`.
+This may be either a primitive textual response or, in the event that their is underlying data associated with a response, an object containing the fields `{data, name, text}`.

 - `log` -- event containing event logs of the client module itself, signifying the state of your connections or any other client activity, e.g. 'connected'.